RyzenGatto/Ai-HDL-MacroPad/README.md

 ~~1.
 Create/Determine software~~ DONE

 2. Determine Key Caps
-3. Create a 3D model case
+3. Create a 3D model case (Clear plastic would be cool)
-4. Order and test
-5. Deployment
 6. Link footprints, 3D renders, and symbols
+7. Develop wifi version with battery + BT (maybe a screen?
+Extra version)
+8. Remove board, move to on PCB IC instead of the board
+9. Develop GUI for KMK
+10. Order and test

 # Materials